Skip to main content

 RECOVER researchers found that certain environmental factors related to where people live, like air quality, access to food, green spaces, neighborhood characteristics, and social factors, may increase the risk of having Long COVID symptoms.
 View the study.

 In another study, RECOVER researchers examined risk factors for developing PASC.
-They looked at electronic health record (EHR) data from 31 health systems in the United States, comparing 8,325 individuals with PASC with 41,625 individuals with COVID.
+They looked at EHR data from 31 health systems in the United States, comparing 8,325 individuals with PASC with 41,625 individuals with COVID.
 They matched data from patients within the same health system whose initial SARS-CoV-2 infections were within 45 days of one another to compare demographics and health conditions between those with and without a PASC diagnosis.
 Researchers found a higher likelihood of PASC diagnosis among individuals aged 40 to 69 years, female, with acute COVID-19, and living with other health conditions such as depression, chronic lung disease, and obesity.
 Researchers also found that in counties served by more doctors per capita, residents were more likely to receive a PASC diagnosis or care at a Long COVID clinic.
 Risk factors associated with a lower likelihood of developing PASC included younger age (18-29 years), male sex, non-Hispanic Black race, and comorbidities including psychosis, dementia, and tobacco smoking.
 View the study.

 In a study following more than 9,000 people over time, RECOVER researchers found that PASC was more common and associated with more severe manifestations for adults infected before the Omicron variant emerged.
 View the study.
 Regardless of the variant, the rates of PASC among those fully vaccinated were lower than those who were unvaccinated.
 Researchers found the same pattern when they compared vaccinated and unvaccinated adults at three different points in time - in adults with post-acute COVID, pre-Omicron (31% vs. 37%), with acute Omicron infection (9.7 vs. 17%), and post-acute Omicron (16% vs. 22%).
 Similarly, in a large observational study, RECOVER researchers found that vaccination was consistently associated with lower rates of Long COVID, before and after Omicron emerged.
 View the study.